Frank-Proulx/capstone-eve-api-tool/README.md

 2pm - 3:15pm: Add simple components, work on dropdown menu and research best way to handle state, experiment with changing state in control file.

+3:15 - 4pm: Test api call, get results to work with hardcoded fields, next working on getting input to register as not null.

 # Feature mapping

 **Note - Able to download json responses for including static data**